St. Charles Parish DWI Lawyer

 A Local Lawyer Can Make a Difference

 Our team understands how DWI cases are handled by the St. Charles Parish Sheriff’s Office and the Louisiana State Police (Troop B) and how prosecutors approach repeat offenses versus first-time cases.
-Whether your case is heard in Hahnville or Luling, we understand the courtroom dynamics and know what local judges tend to consider when making sentencing decisions.
+No matter where in the area your case is heard, we understand the courtroom dynamics and know what local judges tend to consider when making sentencing decisions.

 FAQs